Jelly doughnut: United States

 A 1942 headline in the Hartford Courant Of Connecticut reported that "Jelly Doughnut Diets Harmful to War Effort."
-A 1976 Los Angeles Times story explains how to make jelly doughnuts from scratch for a "tasty after-school" snack for youngsters.
+A 1976 Los Angeles Times story explains how to make jelly doughnuts from scratch for a "tasty after-school" snack for kids.

 In a 1997 taste test, Ruth Reichl graded jelly doughnuts from a local doughnut shop higher than ones from national chain doughnut shops.

-Israel
+Jewish cuisine

-Jelly- or custard-filled doughnuts are known as sufganiyot in Hebrew and are a popular Hanukkah treat.
-They are cooked in oil which is in keeping with the theme of the holiday, celebrating one day's worth of oil "keeping a sacred lamp alight for eight."
+Jelly or custard filled doughnuts known as sufganiyot are a popular treat, especially during Hanukah.
+They are cooked in oil which is in keeping with the primary miracle of the holiday of Hanukah, which is that one day's worth of oil kept the Menorah in the Temple burning for eight days.